xovox/es-theme-RetroCRT-240p/README.md

 This is a theme I've designed for [RetroCRT](https://github.com/xovox/RetroCRT), my customized toolset to run [RetroPie](https://retropie.org.uk) on CRT TVs & arcade cabinets.

+* Supports
+  * Basic View with MASSIVE TEXT
+  * Detailed View
+  * Video View

+* Unsupported
+  * Grid View, but this may come at some point

 # Gallery

 * [The big gallery](https://github.com/xovox/RetroCRT-Media/blob/master/RetroCRT-240p/GALLERY.md) has all of my pics.